 Safety Course FAQs

 How do I get information about the course?

-The mandatory safety course will be available to all drivers in the Roadie app.
-If you are a new driver in California, you’ll see the training during your initial registration process.
-You must complete the training at the time of sign-up in order for your registration to be processed.
-Beginning in February 2021, the training will be available to all California drivers in the Roadie app.
+The mandatory safety course will be available to all California drivers in the Roadie app.
+If you are a new Driver in California, you’ll see the training during your initial registration process.
+You must complete the training at the time of sign-up to finalize forming your account.

-If you don’t complete the required courses before the deadline of July 1, 2021, you will no longer be able to offer on Gigs in California until you complete the training.
+You will not be able to offer on Gigs in California until you complete the training.

 4. Discrimination and Sexual Harassment Policy